Department of Education

 Academic Concentration

 All students enrolled in a teacher preparation program are required to complete an academic concentration in the liberal arts and sciences.
-The academic concentration must consist of thirty or more credits.
+The academic concentration must consist of eighteen or more credits.

 Portfolio Development and Professional Licensure